-- 6.8 We will keep you informed of the progress of our review of your dispute at least every 10 business days. - 6.9 We will respond to your dispute in writing giving: - a) reasons for our decision; - b) information about how to access available external dispute resolution schemes14; and - c) notify you of the timeframe within which you must register your dispute with the external dispute resolution scheme.
+- 6.6.
+If you tell us you want our response reviewed, we will: - a) treat it as a dispute; - b) notify you of the name and contact details of the employee assigned to liaise with you in relation to the dispute; and - c) respond to the dispute within 15 business days provided we receive all necessary information and have completed any investigation required. - 6.7.
+In cases where further information, assessment or investigation is required we will agree reasonable alternative time frames.
+If we cannot reach agreement you can report your concerns to FOS. - 6.8.
+We will keep you informed of the progress of our review of your dispute at least every 10 business days. - 6.9.
+We will respond to your dispute in writing giving: - a) reasons for our decision; - b) information about how to access available external dispute resolution schemes14; and - c) notify you of the time frame within which you must register your dispute with the external dispute resolution scheme.